-In addition to the above fixed assets, The Glen Brittle Memorial Hall (GBMH - in memory of climbers who died in the Second World War) and the Alex MacIntyre Memorial Hall (AMMH) are also jointly owned by the Officers of the BMC and the Mountaineering Council of Scotland (MCoS).
-These officials hold the properties in trust for the benefit of the members of these two organisations.
+The huts listed below are in addition to the above fixed assets.

+The Alex MacIntyre Memorial Hut (AMMH) is jointly owned by the Officers of the BMC and the Mountaineering Council of Scotland (MCoS) who hold the property in trust for the benefit of the members of the two organisations.